Josh Naylor Player Props: Guardians vs. Cardinals

-Josh Naylor -- batting .333 in his past 10 games -- will be in action for the Cleveland Guardians versus the St. Louis Cardinals, with Jack Flaherty on the mound, on May 27 at 7:15 PM ET.
+The Cleveland Guardians, including Josh Naylor (.378 on-base percentage in past 10 games, 94 points above season-long percentage), take on starting pitcher Jordan Montgomery and the St. Louis Cardinals at Progressive Field, Sunday at 1:40 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Cardinals.
+In his most recent game, he had two hits (going 2-for-3) against the Cardinals.

 Josh Naylor Game Info & Props vs. the Cardinals